-A guide to the route
+A guide to the route in the anti clockwise direction

 Leaving Chester the route first follows the course of the River Dee to the sea, then along the North Wales coast to Llandudno Junction where the Conwy Valley branch train is met.
 The Welsh border is crossed just outside Chester shortly after the junction of the line to Shrewsbury.
 This is traversed on the last leg of the journey.
 Leaving the suburbs behind, open countryside is traversed until the train passes the aerospace plant at Broughton.
 The huge new building on the left is where the wings for the new A380 airbus are assembled, the wings are then taken down the River Dee by barge to Mostyn.
 From there they travel by ship to France.